Questions about Property Management

 With almost 99% of all our prospective tenants using the internet to find homes online and a majority of our current tenants paying rent electronically, it’s clear that an agent’s location is a concern of the past.
 Because of this we can quickly and easily rent out properties in a very large geographic area.
-PRDnationwide Kyogle manage properties from Coraki and Casino to Lismore and from Kyogle to Woodenbong.
+PRD Northern Rivers Team manages properties from throughout the entire Northern Rivers, from Coraki and Casino to Ballina and the coastal suburbs, across Lismore and Goonellabah and around Kyogle to Woodenbong.
 We can also very quickly assess rents in any given area to determine what the right amount of rent is for a particular property.

 Can I inspect the property whenever I like?

-You can.
-However, the tenant needs to be given 7 days notice.
+You can, within reason.
+The tenant needs to be given 7 days notice.
 The Owner/Agent are limited to a maximum of 4 inspections in any 12 months period.

 How can I terminate the tenancy?